 ACS 0401, 7.
 Eradicated conditions and DM advises that a vascular reconstruction procedure may eradicate a manifestation of peripheral arterial disease, such as an ulcer, but does not eradicate the peripheral arterial disease.
-DM with peripheral arterial disease should be coded with Z95.8 Presence of other cardiac and vascular implants and grafts or Z95.9 Presence of cardiac and vascular implants and grafts, unspecified to indicate the status of the previous surgery.
+DM with peripheral arterial disease should be coded with Z95.8 Presence of other cardiac and vascular implants and grafts or Z95.9 Presence of cardiac and vascular implants and grafts.